KadeTheExploiter/LibreUNC/api/crypt.md

-# Crypt
+# Encoding

-The **crypt** library provides methods for the encryption and decryption of string data.
+The **Encoding** library provides methods for the modification of string data.

-Behavior and examples documented on this page are based on Script-Ware.

 ---